 "He talked to me in this high, squeaky voice because he was partially deaf," Balstraz said.
 "He looked at me and said, 'Tell you what I'm going to do,' and I thought great, here comes a raise.
 Then he called to Meadowcroft (Edison's secretary) to bring him 'The Book.'
 They both signed it and the old man handed it to me and said this will be worth something someday."

 The Boy's Life of Edison, written by William Meadowcroft and published in 1911, has weathered the years well.
-The signatures of Edison and his assistant have not faded, even though the pages have turned a light peach and the dark blue cardboard covers are slightly frayed.
+The signatures in black ink of Edison and his assistant have not faded, even though the pages have turned a light peach and the dark blue cardboard covers are slightly frayed.

-"It's there (Edison's memory) and you know it, but it's not paramount," Balstraz said, wistfully.
-"I'm not trying to sell Edison, I just don't think we should forget him."
+"I'm not trying to sell Edison, I just don't think we should forget him," he said.